 How quickly does your child need care?
 If your child could die or be permanently disabled, it is an emergency.

-Call 911 to have the emergency team come to you right away if you cannot wait, such as for:
+Call 911 or the local emergency number to have the emergency team come to you right away if you cannot wait, such as for:

 - Stopped breathing or turning blue

 - Possible poisoning (call the nearest Poison Control Center)

 - Head injury with passing out, throwing up, or not behaving normally